rfreidel/SteamJailer/README.md

 It did this without further instructions, this was the result: https://github.com/rfreidel/SteamJailer/blob/main/INSTALL_PROCESS.md

-previous attempts were using FreeBSD ports and packages jail installers, this projects current state, I began this project with Bastille, then each attempt to install was met with error, then switched to iocage, while using iocage a Steam install would successfully occur perhaps once every two attempts, this was not up to my standards, so switched to ezjail, then back ad forth, each attempt is using, I believe some of the issue I was experiencing was the use of third party apps
+previous attempts were using FreeBSD ports and packages jail installers, this projects current state project uses vnet jail, I began this project with Bastille, then each attempt to install was met with error, then switched to iocage, while using iocage a Steam install would successfully occur perhaps once every two attempts, this was not up to my standards, so switched to ezjail, then back and forth, each attempt is using, I believe some of the issue I was experiencing was the use of third party apps

 Currently new re-build utilizes the same FreeBSD POSIX syntax though has dropped third party apps for the jail install, the AI now knows how  to code better than I do on the third day of interaction.